Share this

 If a drive fails or an additional drive is needed, the IT admin can simply replace or add additional drives to the appropriate RAID Group and then dynamically rebalance the data across all of the active drives within the pool.

 Within your overall RAID Storage architecture, businesses often require different configurations to be set up for each RAID Group to provide the level of fault tolerance required.
 These RAID configurations are known as RAID levels.
-RAID levels refer to how your data is distributed across the drives and each of the levels strike a different balance between performance and fault tolerance.
+RAID levels refer to how your data is distributed across the drives, and each of the levels strikes a different balance between performance and fault tolerance.

-Fault tolerance refers to the ability of a system to continue operate without interruption, in the event of drive failure by one or more disks.
+Fault tolerance refers to the ability of a system to continue operating without interruption in the event of drive failure by one or more disks.

 When looking at options for RAID storage systems, decision-makers can use this guide to determine which offering will be best for their unique setup.